Venezuela assembly plan threatens Chavez legacy - prosecutor

-CARACAS President Nicolas Maduro's plan for a new popular congress to rewrite Venezuela's constitution threatens to destroy the political legacy of former leader Hugo Chavez, the chief state prosecutor said on Thursday.
+CARACAS (Reuters) - President Nicolas Maduro's plan for a new popular congress to rewrite Venezuela's constitution threatens to destroy the political legacy of former leader Hugo Chavez, the chief state prosecutor said on Thursday.

 Maduro, 54, who calls himself the "son" of Chavez and guarantor of his late mentor's socialist ideals, has cast the constituent assembly plan as the way to restore peace after two months of anti-government unrest that has killed 67 people.